Semi-Supervised Learning for Lensed Quasar Detection: Data

 In this work we draw images from two surveys, the first of which is the Pan-STARRS1 survey DR2 \citep{PanstarrsProcessing2020,PanstarrsImageProcessing2020,PanstarrsDatabase2020}.
 The Pan-STARRS survey faces the northern sky, imaging north of $-30^{\circ}$ of declination in five broadband filters: \textit{g}, \textit{r}, \textit{i}, \textit{z}, \textit{y}.
 Pan-STARRS images are often noisy, as shown in Figure~\ref{fig:image-examples}, but in general do provide \textit{g}, \textit{r} and \textit{i} bands.
 The images can be downloaded from the University of Hawaii via their Image Cutout Service.

 Unfortunately, downloading data from the servers as FITS files is quite slow with the download time increasing linearly with the number of bands requested.
-However, in the time taken to download a single band, a 3-colour PNG or JPEG image can be downloaded, allowing us to effectively triple the download rate.
-We experimented with PNG and JPEG formats and found that the JPEG compression enhanced model performance by smoothing the high-frequency noise in the images.
+However, in the time taken to download a single band, a 3-colour PNG or JPEG image can be downloaded, allowing us to effectively triple the download rate (note that recent upgrades to the hosting of the Pan-STARRS data have rendered this workaround unnecessary).
+We experimented with PNG and JPEG formats and found that the JPEG compression (see Appendix~\ref{app:JPEG} for details) enhanced model performance by smoothing the high-frequency noise in the images.
 We downloaded 3.8 million 64x64 pixel JPEG images, corresponding to 16x16~arcseconds of sky, in the \textit{g}, \textit{r} and \textit{i} bands around the quasars and lensed quasars described in Sections~\ref{sec:lensed-quasars} and~\ref{sec:quasars}.